 - Tigers can live to up to 14 years and they have amazing night vision, at least 6 times better than humans!

-At Bali Safari Park in Gianyar, Bali, tigers and other wild animals roam freely at this conservation centre that is home to over 100 endangered and rare species from all over the world.
+Those are interesting facts about tigers.
+At Bali Safari Park in Gianyar, Bali, tigers and other wild animals roam freely at this conservation center that is home to over 100 endangered and rare species from all over the world.

 Please also consider why we must protect wildlife worldwide.